tock/tock/doc/threat_model/Application_Loader.md

 examples:

 1. Tockloader is an application loader that runs on a host system.
-It uses programming interfaces to manipulate applications on the Tock system's nonvolatile storage.
+It uses various host-to-board interfaces (e.g. JTAG, UART bootloader, etc) to manipulate applications on the Tock system's nonvolatile storage.

 1. Some build systems combine the kernel and apps at build time into a single, monolithic image.
 This monolithic image is then deployed using a programming